 - Contact us

 SFU Surrey begins its campus expansion with Podium 2.
 The $10 million, 54,000 square foot renovated space at the base of Central City tower houses science labs, research and teaching spaces.
-It received a LEED Silver designation.
+Podium 2 has LEED Silver designation.

-The SFU Surrey-TD Community Engagement Centre (SFU CEC) is launched.
+In 2013, the SFU Surrey-TD Community Engagement Centre (SFU CEC) launches.
 The centre fosters engagement between SFU and the ethnically diverse and growing South Fraser community through programs in partnership with community groups.

-In December 2013, the NeuroTech Lab at Surrey Memorial Hospital opened.
-The NeuroTech Lab provides a venue for SFU researchers to collaborate with technology experts and hospital clinicians to advance research in the areas of brain injury, concussion measurement, surgical simulation, rehabilitative devices and spinal cord injury prevention.
+In December 2013, the NeuroTech Lab at Surrey Memorial Hospital opens.
+The NeuroTech Lab is a venue for SFU researchers to collaborate with technology experts and hospital clinicians to advance research in the areas of brain injury, concussion measurement, surgical simulation, rehabilitative devices and spinal cord injury prevention.

-On September 18, 2018, a world-class clinical research facility—SFU ImageTech Lab—was unveiled by Simon Fraser University and Fraser Health.
-The SFU lab is the first-of-its-kind in Western Canada and will be a cornerstone in Surrey’s Health Technology District.
-The lab provides the critical combination of high-field magnetic resonance imaging (MRI) together with high-density magnetoencephalography (MEG)—uniquely embedded within Surrey Memorial Hospital—an emerging academic health sciences centre.
+On September 18, 2018, the SFU ImageTech Lab, a world-class clinical research facility, opens its doors.
+The ImageTech Lab is the first-of-its-kind in Western Canada and will be a cornerstone in Surrey’s Health Technology District.
+It provides the critical combination of high-field magnetic resonance imaging (MRI) together with high-density magnetoencephalography (MEG)—uniquely embedded within Surrey Memorial Hospital—an emerging academic health sciences centre.

-SFU unveiled the first phase of its $126 million, 221,000 square feet, 5-floor campus expansion.
-Located close to the campus’s original building, the building houses the new Sustainable Energy Engineering program, the first of its kind in western Canada.
+SFU unveils the first phase of its $126 million, 221,000 square foot, 5-floor campus expansion.
+Located near the original campus building, the building houses the new Sustainable Energy Engineering program, the first of its kind in western Canada.